-A logical name represents the pathname of an I/O resource such as an IPC channel, a file, or a concatenation of files.
-A user defines a logical name that is 1 to 8 characters in length.
-A concatenation of files can be accessed only by a logical name; a file can be accessed by a pathname or a logical name.
-A logical unit number (LUNO) can be assigned to a logical name.
+A logical name represents the pathname of an I/O resource, such as an IPC channel or a concatenation of files.
+The user defines a convenient logical name with one to eight characters and can assign a LUNO to the defined name.
+Individual files can then be accessed by entering the complete pathname or a logical name, but only a logical name will access a concatenation of files as if they were a single file.

 A logical name also provides a mechanism for specifying parameters associated with the resource.
 For example, a logical name that represents a spooler device has parameters such as form, type, and number of copies.
-Another use of logical names is the automatic creation of permanent or temporary files, using parameters specified with the logical name.
+The name can be further specified as global (available to all users of a system) or job-local (available only to the user who defined it).